|

 The limits of the observable universe: how far can we see?

-In exploring the depths of the universe, a fundamental question emerges: how far is it possible to observe?
-The observable universe refers to all regions of the universe that we can detect, limited by the speed of light and the events of the Big Bang.
-This article examines the extent of the observable universe, its limits, and the cosmic horizon that outlines the boundaries of our celestial perception.
+In exploring the depths of the universe, a fundamental question emerges: how far can we observe?
+The observable universe refers to all areas of the universe that we can detect, limited by the speed of light and the events of the Big Bang.
+This article examines the extent of the observable universe, its limits and the cosmic horizon that outlines the boundaries of our celestial perception.

 What is the observable universe?

 The observable universe is defined as the portion of the universe that has been able to interact with light since the Big Bang, about 13.8 billion years ago.
-This corresponds to a sphere with the Earth at its center, where each point within this sphere is a place from which light has had time to reach our planet.
-This area is not fixed, as over time, light continues to travel, expanding our cosmic field of view.
+This corresponds to a sphere centered on Earth, where each point within this sphere is a location from which light has had time to reach our planet.
+This area is not fixed, as over time, light continues to travel, expanding our cosmic field of vision.

 The dimensions of the observable universe